OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

 A Cloak Network consists of several nodes, each running on top of a Trusted Execution Environment (TEE), such as Intel SGX.
-At the same time, a Cloak Network is decentralized and highly-available.
+At the same time, a Cloak network is decentralized and highly-available.

-Nodes are run and maintained by Operators.
-Operators are in charge of operator a Cloak Network, (*e.g.*, adding or removing nodes).
+Nodes are run and maintained by Operators who in charge of operatoring a Cloak Network (*e.g.*, adding or removing nodes).
 However, nodes must be trusted by the consortium of members before participating in a Cloak Network.

 Application